Vast, barren and enigmatic: deserts are among some of our planet's most spectacular landscapes.Read more...

-The Great Lakes Basin - A view from our expert author
+The Great Lakes Basin

 Great Lakes Basin, a chain of lakes, wetlands, sand dunes and marshes sitting beside mountains and forests, stretches across the province from Uvs Aimag’s southwestern boundary with Bayan-Ölgii and Khovd to its eastern boundary with Zavkhan, around the enormous Uvs Lake.
 In 2003, Uvs Nuur was nominated by UNESCO as a World Heritage Site.
 The avifauna is diverse: geese, swans and rare pink pelicans inhabit the lakes and wetlands, while pheasants are found in the highlands.